1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 Imo_Imo_uke_tab

-Once the melody of ʻImo ʻImo is solidly beneath your fingertips, work on playing the chords.
+Once the melody of ʻImo ʻImo is beneath your fingertips, learn the chords.

 chord diagram icon Chords